 This section provides a quick tour of much of the data that came out of HMP1, however it is not a complete inventory of all data sets and analysis products.
 For that, see the legacy HMP1 Data Browser, providing access to specific HMP1 datasets described in 2012 and 2017 landmark Nature papers.

 Framework of Sequence data: Cohort type and Data type

-One way of organizing much (though not all) of the metagenomic sequence data generated under the project is to split it by cohort type and data type.
+One way of organizing the metagenomic sequence data generated by HMP1 is to split it by cohort type and data type.

 - Reference microbial genomes: Most of these are not derived from specific cohorts